 Whiplash is a condition commonly seen after a car accident.
 The complication arises when the vehicle comes to an abrupt stop.
 The law of physics mandates that the body will continue moving forward until something makes contact to bring it to a stop.
 In most instances, the stopping force is the seat belt.
 That sudden jerk snaps the head back again and that can cause the neck muscles to take a beating.
 The result is long lasting pain, known as whiplash.

 Because it is a common complaint of car accident victims, physicians in St. Petersburg are prepared to treat it.
 However, it is not always easy to cure the patients of the damage done.
-If not corrected, whiplash symptoms can become chronic.
+If not corrected, whiplash injuries can become chronic.
 Fortunately, there are a number of treatment options available to those suffering the impact.

-Medications.
 Once the primary source of relief, medications remain a popular way to treat the pain and inflammation commonly seen in whiplash patients.
 There are a number of over-the-counter and prescription-strength drugs that can go a long way in reducing the symptoms of the neck condition.

 - Prescription Pain Killers and NSAIDs.
 The biggest complaint of whiplash patients, obviously, is the pain.
 This is the primary reason that physicians will quickly prescribe medication.
 There are a number of pain killers that may be ordered.
 The most common of those are in the NSAID family.
 These are anti-inflammatory drugs that will contend with the pain and the swelling that result.